For more years than I care to remember, I taught guitar in schools and colleges. So the examples here have been extensively road-tested!

 By the last example, we are in more jazz territory.
+Nobody Knows You When You're Down and Out.
 Specifically, this is typical of 1920s Bessie Smith material - but this sort of chord progression was also used by Paul McCartney in his more old-fashioned 20s revival songs.
 What John Lennon was likely to label as his "Granny Music"!

 Every vertical line is one bar, or four strums on a chord. ./. sign just means "ditto" or the same.

 Learning these chord progressions is good preparation for tackling Beatles tunes and most rock and pop ballads - the last one will help with more jazz -influenced songs, from the 1920s especially (notice the frequency of added 7ths in the chords.)
 Bar 5 in the last example is a diminished chord.
 The chord grids shown work like this:

 Six vertical lines are the strings, with the 6th string, the thickest guage string, on the left.
 Horizontal lines represent the frets.
 Once you get used to this system, it's really easy to read chords on all standard music notation.